gogs/gogs/README.md

 ![GPMGo_Logo](https://raw.github.com/gpmgo/gopmweb/master/static/img/gpmgo.png?raw=true)

-gopm(Go Package Manager) is a Go package manage tool for search, install, update and share packages in Go.
+Gopm(Go Package Manager) is a Go package manage tool for search, install, update and share packages in Go.

 **Attention** This application still in experiment, we'are working on new break version, you may use [old version](https://github.com/gpmgo/gopm/tree/v0.1.0) for now.